jxcore/jxcore/docs/plain/jxcore-messaging.markdown

 ## Error codes

-Below are listed error codes (and they textual meanings) used by JXM.io.
+Listed Below are the error codes (and their textual meanings) used by JXM.io.
 Whenever an error occurs while processing a request from the client-side, JXM.io server does not send the full error description back to the client.
 Instead it sends the error code as an integer number.